StarWarsDND/combat/README.md

 Pending:
 * Registration - update to new MySQL database //completed 11/23/2019
 * Member dashboard display of profile info, based on role //completed 11/23/2019
-* Link to combat point calculator
+* Link to combat point calculator (php-C++ library extension)
 * Create table for the campaigns // complete 11/29/2019
-* Create pages for the campaigns
+* Create pages for the campaigns // complete 11/30/2019